 Feeding your dog a wide variety of treats can help to ensure vitamin and mineral intake as well as provide interest.
 Recent studies have shown that giving your dog a varied diet increases mental stimulation, which can slow down the effects of aging.

-Nuts also contain some beneficial oils and fats, as well as nutrients such as Vitamin B6, Copper and Potassium.
+Similar to sesame seeds, nuts also contain some beneficial oils and fats, as well as nutrients such as Vitamin B6, Copper and Potassium.
 While nuts do contain many different nutritional benefits, some nuts are dangerous.
 Let’s look at which ones are off-limits.

 Which Nuts Are Off-Limits?